dimroc/etl-language-comparison/README.md

 - [MacVim Vundle!](https://github.com/elixir-lang/vim-elixir)
 - Using Interactive Elixir, `iex` and Mix is fantastic.
 Preferable to `sbt console`.
 - Matching on assignment: `{:ok, result} = {:ok, 5}`.
-- Functional style coupled with pipeline operators and anonymous methods makes for some beautifully code.
+- Functional style coupled with pipeline operators and anonymous methods makes for some beautiful code.
 - `Stream.into` allows manipulation of infinite collections in a terse manner

     ```elixir